Computing the geometric endomorphism ring of a genus 2 Jacobian: Preliminaries

-It is shown in \cite[Theorem 2.4]{MR1154704} that all the endomorphisms of $A$ are defined over $K(A[3])$.
+\paragraph{Compute a number field $F \supseteq K$ over which all the endomorphisms of $A$ are defined.} It is shown in \cite[Theorem 2.4]{MR1154704} that all the endomorphisms of $A$ are defined over $K(A[3])$.
 We observe that $K(A[3])$ is an extension of $K$ ramified at most at the places dividing 3 and at the places of $S$, of degree bounded by $B=|\operatorname{GL}_{2\dim A}(\mathbb{F}_3)|$.
 The following is thus a possible procedure to compute a suitable number field $F$: determine all extensions of $K$ of degree at most $B$ and unramified outside $S \cup \{v \in \Omega_K : p_v=3\}$ (this can be done effectively, since one of the standard proofs of Hermite's theorem is effective), and take $F$ to be the compositum of all these (finitely many) number fields.
-Then $K(A[3])$ is contained in $F$, hence all the endomorphisms of $A$ are defined over $K'$.
+Then $K(A[3])$ is contained in $F$, hence all the endomorphisms of $A$ are defined over $F$.

 Alternatively, one can also explicitly determine $K(A[3])$ by writing down polynomials whose roots are the coordinates of the $3$-torsion points of $A$ (this is possible, at least in principle, if $A$ is a genus 2 Jacobian: see the discussion in section \ref{sect:DeterminingItInPrinciple}).